 There are two main types of treatment facilities available for people who are suffering from substance abuse, this means, drugs and alcohol.
 Each individual and their situations are unique, and therefore, depending on the level of addiction they are suffering from mild to severe, there is a place for everyone.

-There are several treatment programs to choose from, but you can help narrow down your search by making a list of what is important to you in a program and then reading the reviews and ratings of programs that fit your needs.
+There are several rehabilitation centers in Missouri to choose from, but you can help narrow down your search by making a list of what is important to you in a program and then reading the reviews and ratings of programs that fit your needs.
 Sana Lake Recovery Center in Dittmer, MO is here to help you recover!
+Contact our specific rehab center today.

 Mental Health Services in Missouri

-In the state of Missouri, research by NAMI, shows that an estimated 828,000 adults older than 25 years of age had a mental illness during the past year.
+In the state of Missouri, research by NAMI shows that an estimated 828,000 adults older than 25 years of age had mental health disorders during the past year.
 Estimated rates are highest in the Southwest and Western regions.

 Inpatient alcohol and drug treatment programs in Missouri are ideal for many people with substance use disorders.
 However, they are most successful for addicts who are also battling co-occurring mental health issues, substance abuse, and mental illness simultaneously.
-Such patients might require round the clock care and medical supervision – which may not be available in an outpatient facility.
+Such patients might require round-the-clock care and medical supervision – which may not be available in an outpatient facility in Kansas City.

-People who have co-occurring disorders don’t have to suffer any longer, as there are many treatment centers and mental health services in Dittmer Missouri or the surrounding area, who specialize in diagnosing and treating dual-diagnosis.
+People who have co-occurring disorders don’t have to suffer any longer, as there are many treatment centers and mental health services in Dittmer Missouri, or the surrounding area, that specializes in diagnosing and treating dual-diagnosis at a substance abuse treatment center.

-Here at Sana Lake Recovery Center, we work to meet the needs of each of our Missouri clients, including those who need dual diagnosis care.
-So, please contact us today to find out more about our services and how we can help put you or your addicted loved one on the road to recovery!
+Here at Sana Lake Recovery Center, we work to meet the needs of each of our Missouri clients, including those who need dual diagnosis care or professional treatment advice.
+So, please contact our treatment admissions today to find out more about our clinical and supportive services and how we can help put you or your addicted loved one on the road to recovery!